DanielGutknechtFRA/Testing-for-Selection/README.md

  - CQ-SimsFINAL-TEST-2-BW-Select_20-04-22 - R file containing routines for the second (conditional quantile) test (with data-driven bandwidth selection).
  - CQ-SimsFINAL-TEST-2-NO-BW-Select_20-04-22 - R file containing routines for the second (conditional quantile) test (without data-driven bandwidth selection).

-# published version (replicates all Tables from the Monte Carlo simulations of the published paper):
+## published version (replicates Tables from Monte Carlo simulations of published paper):
  - CG-Sims-Table-1-FINAL-08-09-22- R file containing routines for the first (conditional) quantile test that reproduces TABLE 1 of supplementary material.
  - CG-Sims-Table-2&3-FINAL-08-09-22 - the R file reproduces the results of TABLES 2 and 3 of the supplementary material.